umeshror/boilerplate/README.md

 # scratchpads
-Pythonic and JavaScript approaches to various algorithmic problems.
+Python and JavaScript approaches to various algorithmic problems.